squillero/microgp4/docs/index.rst

 History
 -------

 MicroGP was designed around y2k; the first fully working version was `coded in C in 2002 </MicroGP2/MicroGP2>`_, then `re-engineered in C++ in 2006 </MicroGP3>`_.
+MicroGP4 has been re-designed in Python to simply its use and exploit the vibrant ecosystem of packages available.

 MicroGP would not have been possible without the help and support of `several people <contributors>`__.

-.
-The original version was designed and written by Aric Hagberg, Dan Schult, and Pieter Swart in 2002 and 2003.
-The first public release was in April 2005.
-Many people have contributed to the success of NetworkX.
-Some of the contributors are listed in the credits.

-The first prototype was created `around Y2K <HISTORY.md>`__; This fourth version has been redesigned from scratch.

-contributors are listed in the

 Documentation
 -------------